mit-orcd/orcd-spack/README.md

 This repository is about ORCD configurations and best practices of Spack.

-## Usage
+## Basic Usage

 First, refer to [this page](https://mit-orcd.github.io/orcd-docs-previews/PR/PR29/recipes/spack-basics/) to set up Spack to inherit the TSQ configuration on a Rocky8 systems.

-Each RCF member creates a Spack work directory `$spack_work` is under the home directory.
+Every RCF member creates a Spack work directory `$spack_work` under the home directory.
 The Spack progream is cloned from github and put under `$spack_work`.

-Log in a Rocky 8 head node, such as eofe10.mit.edu.
+Log in a Rocky 8 head node, such as `eofe10.mit.edu`.
 Set up Spack environment every time after login.
 ```
 cd $spack_work
 source spack/share/spack/setup-env.sh